maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 Hopefully there will soon be a base to support PowerVR on `omap`, `sunxi` and `exynos` platforms.

-Additionally, `spinal84` has, through truly admirable perseverance figured out how to work around the PowerVR hangs and general slowness on Maemo Leste on the Nokia N900 and we've been working on `ensuring those fixes end up in the alpha (#218) <https://github.com/maemo-leste/bugtracker/issues/218>`_
+Additionally, `spinal84` has, through truly admirable perseverance, figured out how to work around the PowerVR hangs and general slowness of Maemo Leste on the Nokia N900 and we've been working on `ensuring those fixes end up in the alpha (#218) <https://github.com/maemo-leste/bugtracker/issues/218>`_